Potato Crusted Spinach Frittata – Gluten free vegetarian frittata with spinach, crumbled goat cheese and a crispy potato crust

 - 1 cup crumbled goat or feta cheese (you can omit the cheese to make this frittata dairy free)

-- Cast iron skillet, lid to cover the top of the skillet, clean tea towel
+You will also need: cast iron skillet, lid to cover the top of the skillet, clean tea towel

 - Preheat oven to 400 degrees F. Shred the russet potatoes to fine shreds using a hand grater or a food processor.